deepaks847429/devops-python-/Day-1/readme.md

 ## Questions
  # How can you handle exceptions handling gracefully?
  # When would you use a generator vs a list comprehensions?

+ ## Notes
+ - python is case sensitive
+ - New statement in python will end with new line.
+ # Datatypes
+ # typecasting
+ # scope of function
+  - local
+  - global
+ # operators
+  - Airthematic operators
+  -